|

 Dogs:

-1. Hunting with dogs is prohibited, except dogs may be used for hunting gray squirrel, migratory birds, quail, squirrel, and rabbits during small game season.
+1. Hunting with dogs is prohibited, except dogs may be used to hunt gray squirrel, migratory birds, quail, rabbits, and non-protected birds during small game season; and dove, snipe, waterfowl, and non-protected birds during their respective statewide seasons.

 2. No person shall allow any dog to pursue or molest any wildlife during any period in which the taking of wildlife by the use of dogs is prohibited.